couchbase/cbft/DESIGN.md

 The above steps and invocation of UNREG_CBFT_NODE can happen at the end of ns-server's rebalance-out steps for a node, which is an approach that favors keeping cbft mostly stable during rebalance.

-That means hitting "Stop Rebalance" would leave cbft mostly as-is on a node-by-node basis.
+That means hitting "Stop Rebalance" would leave cbft's indexes mostly as-is on a node-by-node basis.

 ## Swap Rebalance Of cbft Nodes

-The blance library used by cbgt for partition map computation is meant to handle swap rebalance just as a natural edge case.
-In other words, this design depends on blance to get swap rebalance right, with no extra special code or case'ing needed to handle swap rebalance scenarios.
+The blance library used by cbgt to calcualte balanced partition maps was designed to handle swap rebalance as just an edge case that's handled "for free".

+In other words, this design depends on blance to get swap rebalance right, with no extra special codepaths needed.

 ## Unable To Meet Replica Counts

-Removing a cbft node (and, not having enough cbft nodes in the first place) can mean that the MCP is not able to meet replication requirements for its PIndexes.  i.e., user asks for replica count of 2 for an index, but there's only 1 cbft node in the cbft cluster.
+Removing a cbft node (and, not having enough cbft nodes in the first place) can mean that the MCP is not able to meet replication requirements for its PIndexes.

+For example, the user asks for replica count of 2 for an index, but there's only 1 cbft node in the cbft cluster.

 cbft needs to provide a REST API (perhaps, as part of stats monitoring REST responses) that allows ns-server to detect this situation of "not